to-sim-or-not-to-sim/evo-system/README.md

 # EVO-SYSTEM
-Simulation of an evolving ecosystem using Perlin noise for procedural world generation in Python.
+A python simulation of an evolving ecosystem using Perlin noise for procedural world generation.

 ## World Generation
 The world is generated using Perlin noise, implemented through the custom `noise` library.
 This library includes functions to create various environmental maps (height, temperature, humidity, etc.).
 A Gaussian mask can be applied to create an island-like shape in the center of the world.
 It also provides tools to visualize these maps.
 An example usage is included in the `main()` function.